kallikak/Patchwork/README.md

 ## Schematic

-The circuit will work with Arduino Uno or Nano, and can very easily be adapted for Teensy and others.
+The circuit will work with Arduino Uno or Nano, and is easily adapted for Teensy and others.

 <a href="Patchwork_Schematic.pdf"><img src="Patchwork_Schematic.png" alt="The schematic"></a>